 Cleveland Manuscript Critiques

 I critique book-length manuscripts in the following genres: general/mainstream fiction, literary fiction, memoir, upmarket fiction, women’s fiction, short story collections, personal essay collections, young adult (YA) fiction, fantasy/magical realism, and humor.
-I also take on clients writing thrillers, romance, erotica, and science fiction on a case-by-case basis.
+I may also take on clients writing thrillers, romance, erotica, and some science fiction on a case-by-case basis.
 All prospective clients will be asked to provide a brief description of the manuscript and its genre, a short sample, and a list of goals for both the manuscript and the critique.

 I do not critique poetry manuscripts, mysteries, horror, detective novels, technical manuscripts, graphic novels, or children’s books.